Facebook PHP SDK and CodeIgniter for basic user authentication

 1. Autoload the CodeIgniter Session Library from application/config/autoload.php

 2. Facebook will try to pass the signed request via GET to your application.
 So, please make sure your CodeIgniter installation is set to allow the GET array.
-To do this, find the $config['allow_get_array'] in your application/config.php file and set it to true.
+To do this, find the $config[‘allow_get_array’] in your application/config.php file and set it to TRUE.

-3. Once you download the FB SDK, go to the “src” folder of the downloaded package and copy the “facebook.php”, “base_facebook.php” and “fb_ca_chain_bundle.crt” files to your CI application/libraries folder.
+3. Once you download the FB PHP SDK, go to the “src” folder of the downloaded package and copy the “facebook.php”, “base_facebook.php” and “fb_ca_chain_bundle.crt” files to your CI application/libraries folder.

 4. Rename the file “facebook.php” to “Facebook.php” (notice the F in capital) present in your application/libraries folder.